moves-rwth/storm/documentation/obtain-storm/apple-silicon.md

 ```

 {:.alert .alert-info}
-Make sure to use the correct x86 installation of Homebrew (e.g. using the `brew86` alias defined above.
-If the wrong installation is specified or the installations would be done to paths used for ARM binaries, Homebrew will notify you and cancel the installation.
+If the wrong homebrew installation is specified, the installations are done to paths used for ARM binaries which will not work with Storm.

 ### CMake
 ARM versions of CMake do often not play nicely with the compilation of dependencies Storm is using, which is why we recommend to use a x86 version of cmake.
 Check which architecture your cmake executable is targeting by executing: